I landed in development through a series of very interesting events and jobs.

 In 2015 I joined as 1/3 of Handpick's pilot operations team.
 With no experience, we were able to partner with Safeway, FoodsCo, GSO, and OnTrac to develop a logistics food delivery system paired with the Handpick iOS app.
 Mornings were spent in the office while afternoons were spent with the team in the basement of Safeway at Market St., packing and listening to music.

 In 2016 I spent a year working and traveling in Asia.
 I learned how to work and adapt in a whole different cultural environment.
-During this time I played a role in the development and content management of Vicinity Centre's shopping centers in Australia as well as a site for Shanghai Multimedia Association.
+During this time I played a role in the development of Vicinity Centre's shopping center sites in Australia as well as Shanghai Multimedia Association.
 I was very fortunate to have been given the opportunity to learn here.

 In 2017 I joined Verlocal in San Francisco.
 I brought in clients that held 25% of the entire company's revenue.
 I also lived at the office – don't do that haha.